gromacstutorials/gromacstutorials.github.io/docs/doc-sphinx/source/tutorials/bulksolution.rst

 ..  container:: justify

-    Let us have a look a both temperature, pressure and volume during the NPT step using the 'gmx energy' command 3 times:
+    Let us have a look a both temperature, pressure and volume during the NPT step using the *gmx energy* command 3 times:

 ..  code-block:: bash